eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 If your head is spinning with all this math, don't worry we are about to apply our knowledge on a real world data set.

 We will be looking at the Titanic dataset from Kaggle [(Titanic Datset)](https://www.kaggle.com/c/titanic).
 In this dataset we are looking at how certain characteristics affect the chance of survival for passengers on the Titanic.
+We will be using Python to do all of our modelling, but all of this can be done in R as well.

 The first row of the dataset is shown below.
 We can see a binary indicator for whether they survived or not, their class of travel, name, sex, age, fare, and more.